-115 3.1 Reduced model biases
+3.1 Reduced model biases

-The climatological biases of the model's wind and temperature vary with latitude, height and season.
+The climatological biases of the model's wind and temperature vary with latitude, height, and season.
 Here we focus on the extended winter season (November-March, NDJFM) because this is the season when the ENSO teleconnection to the Northern Hemisphere is the strongest.
-In Figure 1 we show the mean NDJFM biases in the zonal mean zonal wind, zonal temperature and mean sea level pressure.
-The biases are calculated as 100 years of the model climatology minus the 1980-120 2009 ERA Interim climatology.
-The largest tropospheric biases in UZ in the CTRL (Figure 1 a) are associated with the subtropical jet, which is too poleward, but in general the UZ and temperature biases are small in the troposphere, in particular in the tropical troposphere.
-Figure 1 a and e show that the stratospheric vortex is too weak and warm in the CTRL, and a cold bias at 200hPa (Figure 1 e) in the high latitudes in indicative of a too high extratropical tropopause.
-The sea level pressure (SLP) biases in the control run (Figure 1 i) show an annular pattern of low pressure around 60°-80°N, and high pressure to the south of that over Africa and Asia and the north Pacific, which results in a weak Aleutian Low.
-Supplementary Figure 1 shows that the spatial pattern of biases in the geopotential height at 300hPa is very similar to that in SLP suggesting that the biases are nearly barotropic.
+In Fig. 1 we show the mean NDJFM biases in the zonal mean zonal wind (UZ), zonal temperature, and mean sea level pressure.
+The biases are calculated as 100 years of the model climatology minus the 1980-2009 ERA-Interim climatology.
+The largest tropospheric biases in UZ in the CTRL (Fig. 1a) are associated with the subtropical jet, which is too poleward, but in general the UZ and temperature biases are small in the troposphere, in particular in the tropical troposphere.
+Figure 1a and e show that the stratospheric vortex is too weak and warm in the CTRL, and the cold bias at 200 hPa (Fig. 1e) in the high latitudes is indicative of a too high extratropical tropopause.
+The sea level pressure (SLP) biases in the control run (Fig. 1i) show an annular pattern of low pressure around 60 to 80° N and high pressure to the south of that over Africa and Asia and the North Pacific, which results in a weak Aleutian low.
+Supplement Fig. S1 shows that the spatial pattern of biases in the geopotential height at 300 hPa is very similar to that in SLP, suggesting that the biases are nearly barotropic.

-The bias corrections are applied at different model levels, hence, the biases in control run are reduced to different extents in the three bias corrected runs.
-The bias in the subtropical jet is reduced in the FullBC (Figure 1 b) and TropBC (Figure 1 d) runs but not in StratBC (Figure 1 c).
-In the stratosphere the bias towards a too weak and too warm stratospheric polar vortex is almost completely removed in FullBC, and reduced in StratBC.
-In TropBC the bias in stratospheric UZ is worsened slightly (Figure 1 d), however, the stratospheric temperature bias is slightly improved compared to CTRL (compare Figure 1 e and h).
-The tropopause temperature bias in the high latitudes is reduced in FullBC and TropBC, at the expense of introducing cold anomalies in the tropical upper troposphere (Figure 1 f, h).
-The Aleutian Low anomaly is reduced in FullBC (Figure 1 j) and TropBC (Figure 1 l), but not in StratBC (Figure 1 k), and the reduction in bias, like the bias itself, is barotropic as shown in Supplementary Figure 1.
+The bias corrections are applied at different model levels; hence, the biases in the control run are reduced to different extents in the three bias-corrected runs.
+The bias in the subtropical jet is reduced in the FullBC (Fig. 1b) and TropBC (Fig. 1d) runs but not in StratBC (Fig. 1c).
+In the stratosphere the bias towards a too weak and too warm stratospheric polar vortex is almost completely removed in FullBC and reduced in StratBC.
+In TropBC the bias in stratospheric UZ is worsened slightly (Fig. 1d); however, the stratospheric temperature bias is slightly improved compared to CTRL (compare Fig. 1e and h).
+The tropopause temperature bias in the high latitudes is reduced in FullBC and TropBC, at the expense of introducing cold anomalies in the tropical upper troposphere (Fig. 1f, h).
+The Aleutian low anomaly is reduced in FullBC (Fig. 1j) and TropBC (Fig. 1l) but not in StratBC (Fig. 1k), and the reduction in bias, like the bias itself, is barotropic as shown in Fig. S1.
 Note that the strong westerly bias in the equatorial stratosphere is not corrected.
-The bias is associated with the Quasi-Biennial Oscillation (QBO), internally generated in our model, and the lack of bias correction is partly due to the fact that our approach with annually varying bias-correcting tendencies is not optimized for the QBO, as discussed in Karpechko et al. (2021).
+This bias is associated with the Quasi-Biennial Oscillation (QBO), internally generated in our model, and the lack of bias correction is partly due to the fact that our approach with annually varying bias-correcting tendencies is not optimized for the QBO, as discussed in Karpechko et al. (2021).

-Overall, the bias correction technique is effective at reducing biases throughout the atmosphere, and the different bias correction experiments allow us to isolate biases in various atmospheric features such as the polar vortex, subtropical jet and the Aleutian Low, which are relevant for ENSO teleconnections to the high latitudes.
+Overall, the bias correction technique is effective at reducing biases throughout the atmosphere, and the different bias correction experiments allow us to isolate biases in various atmospheric features such as the polar vortex, subtropical jet,